 By giving them the facts, they know everything and can gradually find a way to move past it.

 Answering your partner’s questions also shows them that you are willing to be open and honest about it all.
 You need to prove they can trust you, and you can’t do that if you’re keeping secrets from them.

 Even if you don’t see the need to tell your partner every detail or can’t understand why they would want to know what they’re asking, you have to remember that this isn’t about you and how you feel right now.

 You may not fully understand, but all the questions your spouse has could be part of their healing process and one day allow them to move past your infidelity.
 Knowing everything that went on could help them feel more in control of the situation after being blindsided.

 Try not to hold back anything that could possibly come to light in the future and cause your partner pain all over again.
 Be as transparent as you can right now so you can both focus on moving toward better times.

 You might want to consider being proactive and suggesting couples counseling as a way to handle the discussion and the resulting emotions in a safe environment with a third party present.
-We highly recommend the online service from Relationship Hero where you’ll receive the guidance of a trained expert from the comfort of your own home.
-Click here for more details about the process.

 4. Ask yourself how connected you are to your marriage.